arrushnair/Monte-Carlo-Simulation-for-Credit-Risk-Assessment-A-Machine-Learning-Approach/README.md

 **Objective:** Identify the key historical drivers of default and understand the relationships between macroeconomic variables and counterparty risk.

 ### Key Activities:
 *   **Data Cleaning:** Handled missing values and standardized formats for a portfolio focused on the Indian market.
+Dataset is extracted from Bloomberg.
 *   **Feature Engineering:** Mapped categorical credit ratings to numerical scales and processed date-series for macroeconomic factors.
 *   **Correlation Analysis:** Identified that `Volatility_Index` and `Interest_Rate (%)` are the primary systemic drivers influencing counterparty defaults.